mwrona/load_balancer/README.md

 ````
 Note: MulticastAddress must be the same as in experiment manager and other services to work properly.

+Optional entries:
+* LocalLoadBalancerAddress - default: "localhost"
+* LoadBalancerScheme - defaulf: "https"
+* InformationServiceScheme - default: "http"
+* CertFilePath, KeyFilePath when LoadBalancerScheme is "http"

 If environment variables INFORMATION_SERVICE_URL, INFORMATION_SERVICE_LOGIN or INFORMATION_SERVICE_PASSWORD are specified they will replace config entries.
+In this case config entries (InformationServiceAddress, InformationServiceUser, InformationServicePass) can be omitted.

 Run
 ----